FMZLabs/Luaj/README.md

 </pre>

 <h3>Common Functions</h3>
-<em>LuaValue</em> exposes functions for each of the operations in LuaJ.
+<em>LuaValue</em> exposes functions for each of the operations in Luaj.
 Some commonly used functions and constants include:
 <pre>
 	call();               // invoke the function with no arguments